andrefazan/GENIUS_DISPLAY_LCM/README.md

 <p>Have you ever seen a genius toy? <br>
 It is a memory test toy designed for kids. <br>

 Basically, you have to press the colored buttons in the correct sequence.
-Each time you get it right, the streak will increase by 1
+Each time you get it right, the sequence will increase by 1

 This is a picture of one of these toys: